BlackCat1397/tooltip/README.md

 # Using with touchable
 If you want to show this menu from touchable element with multiple nested elements you'll notice that `event.target` is not touchable but nested elemnt on which you tap.
 To prevent this add `pointerEvents="none"` to nested elements.
-Or `pointerEvents="box-only"` to touchable element.

 # Credits